looker-open-source/sdk-codegen/docs/byosdk.md

 by optional parameters.

 If the language doesn't have "named parameter" support the generator supports generation of [request structures](/docs/rationale.md#request-structures).
-Typescript is a language without named parameter support, so a request interface is created for methods with complex arguments.
+TypeScript is a language without named parameter support, so a request interface is created for methods with complex arguments.
 The code generator's `needRequestTypes` property should be set to `true` in this circumstance.
-In the [Typescript generator](/packages/sdk-codegen/src/typescript.gen.ts), the `methodHeaderDeclaration` function has this line:
+In the [TypeScript generator](/packages/sdk-codegen/src/typescript.gen.ts), the `methodHeaderDeclaration` function has this line:

 ```ts